KazutoP0611/WarriorQuest/README.md

 #### ⚔️🛡️ Warrior Quest
 A 2D pixel RPG focused heavily on gameplay system architecture and structured OOP design.
 Although visually simple, this project contains a deeply structured character system, modular combat calculations, and an extensible skill framework.
-This project is being developed while studying advanced Unity architecture patterns from [Udemy Lesson](https://www.udemy.com/course/2d-rpg-alexdev/?srsltid=AfmBOory0k406tEKDNPJ0lExmj98fc-ZNAkh5TfP8mAvwZTtPvK1OgC8) lesson, (2026 Feb 27th, **STILL IN DEVELOPING**), with emphasis on:
+This project is being developed as part of advanced Unity architecture study (OOP state systems and AI structure), with a focus on applying learned concepts into scalable gameplay systems.
+**Status:** In active development (February 2026).

 <img width="854" height="480" alt="image" src="https://github.com/user-attachments/assets/7659c8ca-9ca1-4614-8489-1c01ae126592" />